MaksKhan/RuCode_7/README.md

  # 🚀 What is RuCode?

-RuCode is an AI competition among students which is held by MYPT university, Yandex, Sber and Ministry of science and higher education of the Russian Federation.
+RuCode is an AI competition among students which is held by MIPT university, Yandex, Sber and Ministry of science and higher education of the Russian Federation.

 ## ✍️ What was the task this year?